With their funny rhymes and zany characters, Dr. Seuss books are always a hit with kids.

 With a black marker write one sight word at the bottom of each card.
 I chose to use all rhyming words for our cards, making it easier to sound out unknown words.
 (And very Seuss-like, too!)
 But you can use whichever sight words your child is working on at the moment.

 Draw a small birthday cake on a piece of scrap paper.
 It needs to be small enough to hide under one of the note cards.

 Why the birthday cake?
 To celebrate Dr. Seuss’ birthday on March 2.
-(Doing it at a different time of year?
-Draw the cat for your child to find instead.)
+If you plan on doing this activity at a different time of year, simply draw (or print out) a picture of the Cat in the Hat for your child to find instead.

 The kindergartner already knew several of the words in this DIY sight word game and was easily able to sound out the others.